11 Best Restaurant Loyalty Programs That Drive Sales

 Have you checked out the My Chili's Rewards program?
 When customers join, they immediately earn rewards for dining at Chili's.
 For instance, they get free chips and salsa or a non-alcoholic beverage just to sign up and visit a participating location at least once every 45 days.

-They also offer personalized rewards, which can include free appetizers, desserts, kids' meals, and even free delivery.
+They also offer personalized rewards, which can include free appetizers, desserts, kids' meals and even free delivery.
 And on top of that, customers get a free dessert on their birthday.
 Chili's mobile app makes it easy and fun for customers to reorder their favorites, enhancing convenience and satisfaction.

 What you can learn from Chili’s: